 Ordered by hit rate, highest first.

-GitHub, GitLab, and Bitbucket allow setting PAT expiry dates.
-Once the token expires, every operation returns 401/403.
-The credential helper faithfully supplies the stale token, which is rejected.
+GitHub, GitLab, and Bitbucket let you set PAT expiry dates, and GitHub fine-grained tokens expire within a year by default.
+Once a token expires or is revoked, every operation returns 401/403.
+The helper faithfully replays the dead token, which the server rejects.

-After a password change or token rotation, macOS Keychain still supplies the old credential.
-Git receives a 401, re-prompts, and if the terminal cannot show a prompt, it hangs or fails.
+After a password change or token rotation, the keychain (macOS Keychain, Windows Credential Manager, or Linux Secret Service) still hands Git the old credential.
+Git gets a 401, tries to re-prompt, and if the terminal cannot show a prompt it hangs or fails.

-3. credential.helper is set to a binary that does not exist
+3. credential.helper points at a binary that does not exist

-After a macOS upgrade or Homebrew update, git-credential-osxkeychain or git-credential-manager may have moved.
-Git falls back to re-prompting on every operation.
+After a macOS upgrade or a Homebrew update, git-credential-osxkeychain or git-credential-manager may have moved, or an old config may still hard-code a stale absolute path.
+Git silently falls back to re-prompting on every operation.

-How to spot it: git config --global credential.helper returns a path.
-Run which <helper-name> or the full path directly — if it returns “not found,” the helper is missing.
+How to spot it: git config --global credential.helper returns a value.
+If it is an absolute path, run that path directly or which <helper-name>; “not found” confirms the helper is missing or moved.

 4. SSH key was not added to the SSH agent

-You switched from HTTPS to SSH remote URLs (git@github.com:...), but the SSH key is not loaded in ssh-agent.
-Every SSH operation prompts for the passphrase in a context where interactive input is unavailable.
+You switched from HTTPS to SSH remotes (git@github.com:...), but the key is not loaded in ssh-agent.
+Every SSH operation asks for the passphrase in a context where interactive input is unavailable.

-6. Git Credential Manager is in a deadlock on Windows
+6. Git Credential Manager is deadlocked on Windows

-Git Credential Manager (GCM) on Windows sometimes opens a UI dialog behind the terminal window or in a different desktop session, causing the terminal to block indefinitely waiting for the dialog.
+Git Credential Manager (GCM) on Windows can open an auth dialog behind the terminal window or on a different desktop session, blocking the terminal indefinitely while it waits for input.

-How to spot it: The git push hangs with no output for more than 30 seconds.
-Switching to the desktop or checking the taskbar reveals a hidden authentication dialog.
+How to spot it: git push hangs with no output for more than 30 seconds.
+Switching desktops or scanning the taskbar reveals a hidden authentication window.

 Shortest path to fix